Call MVCC Admissions

 Goals & Outcomes

-To prepare the students to be safe and competent HVAC technicians.
+Goal 1.
+To prepare the students to be safe and competent HVAC&R technicians.

-Students will demonstrate ability to troubleshoot heating and cooling systems and develop a corrective action plan.
+- 1b.
+Students will demonstrate ability to troubleshoot oil and gas heating systems and develop a corrective action plan.

-To prepare students to apply basic mathematical, scientific, and technical concepts to the solution pressure temperature relationship
+- 2. Students will construct and confidently deliver clear written and oral laboratory experiment reports Goal 3 Prepare students to apply basic mathematical, scientific and technical concepts to the solution pressure temperature relationship.

 MA105 Technical Math 1